 Further, the focus in this article is on an unrushed mediation close to the commencement of the dispute as distinguished from attempts by an arbitrator to serve as a facilitator of a settlement after receiving the pre-hearing submissions or at the conclusion of the hearing before an award is rendered.
-Such arbitrator settlement attempts late in the process tend to focus largely on an analysis of the merits of the claims with the tribunal delivering its preliminary views or, depending on the tradition, tend to be largely restricted to the role of a messenger conveying settlement terms proposed by the parties.
-Neither of these techniques allow for the exploration and development of the parties' interests which may be most important to fostering a settlement.
-Moreover, such attempts are at a juncture of the proceeding when the great bulk of the time and expense associated with the arbitration has already been expended.
+Such arbitrator settlement attempts late in the process tend to focus largely on an analysis of the merits of the claims with the tribunal delivering its

-dispute.
+3 In much of the literature on the subject "arb-med" is limited to a process in which a full arbitration hearing is held, the arbitrator drafts the award but seals it and keeps it from the parties.
+The arbitrator then attempts to mediate the dispute.
 If the mediation fails the award is issued.
 In this article, arb-med is used in reference to any process in which the neutral is appointed as an arbitrator before the mediation.